Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 If you want to skip public transit and all the transfers, you can hire a Fukuoka driver for a day that will take you to the destinations on your custom Fukuoka itinerary.

-You’d be able to go to more stops.
+You’d be able to go to more stops in Fukuoka and farther attractions.

 Rent a Car